aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/aspose-email-java-msg-receipts-vote-results/_index.md

 ---
-title: "How to Read MSG Files with Aspose.Email for Java"
+title: "Extract Email Tracking Data with Java"
 description: "Learn how to read MSG files and parse MSG attachments using Aspose.Email for Java, extracting delivery/read receipts and vote results efficiently.
 Includes setup, code, and best practices."
 date: "2026-06-13"
 weight: 1